-To qualify for full admission to the upper division program, FIU undergraduates must have met all the lower division core requirements, including CLAS, have completed 60 semester hours, have a minimum 2.25 GPA and must be otherwise acceptable into the program.
-Transfer students should complete a minimum of 60 semester hours with a 2.25 GPA.
-All University Core Curriculum and CLAS requirements must be completed prior to graduation from the University.
+To qualify for admission to the hospitality program, FIU transfer students with 60 credits must have a minimum 2.75 GPA and must be otherwise acceptable into the program.
+Students with less than 60 transfer credits need to meet the freshman criteria established by the University.
+All University Core Curriculum requirements must be completed prior to graduation from the University.